Menu

 LUCA BERNARDI

 2017 saw him race in the Italian Supersport 300 class, which he concluded as champion, just like the Yamaha R3 Cup in that same year.
 He competed in different competitions in the years after, with becoming champion of the Supersport 600 class in 2020 as next major achievement.
-In 2024, Luca will take part in the Italian Superbike championship.

 TROPHY CABINET: